Verstappen has 5th F1 title in reach after Norris, Piastri disqualified in Las Vegas

 “That's all I can do now, so I'll set my sights on that and see how we go.”

 The biggest mover of the race was seven-time world champion Hamilton, who qualified 20th in Ferrari's first last-place qualifying result since 2009.
 He actually started 19th and immediately gained six spots.
-Hamilton steadily picked his way through the field and finished 10th.
+Hamilton steadily picked his way through the field and finished eighth, once the disqualifications took effect.

-Charles Leclerc finished sixth for Ferrari as he and Hamilton both finished in the points one race after both failed to finish in Brazil, which drew criticism from Ferrari executive chairman John Elkann.
+Charles Leclerc was credited with fourth for Ferrari as he and Hamilton both finished in the points one race after both failed to finish in Brazil, which drew criticism from Ferrari executive chairman John Elkann.

-Carlos Sainz Jr. started third but finished seventh for Williams, while Isack Hadjar of Racing Bull was eighth.
-Nico Hülkenberg of Sauber and Hamilton rounded out the top 10.

 AP auto racing: https://apnews.com/hub/auto-racing